 What happens on Failure of Bank?
 What is Deposit Insurance?

 If the banks fail people mostly lose their savings in the bank.
-They get only deposit insurance which is up to 1 lakh rupees under the Deposit Insurance and Credit Guarantee Corporation (DICGC).
+They get only deposit insurance which is up to 5 lakh rupees,under the Deposit Insurance and Credit Guarantee Corporation (DICGC).
 The deposit insurance was raised from 1 lakh rupees on 4 Feb 2020.